mooreCS65/mooreCS65.github.io/test.md

 ## Course Content:
 The schedule for the course can be found on the course [homepage](/index.md/).

+## Course Communication:
+We will be utilizing a combination of Slack, Email, and Blackboard for this course.
+The assignments will be posted to Blackboard and will be turned in using Blackboard.
+Should you have questions on an assignment, please either use Slack or Email.
+Check out the [email tips](/email_tips/) section to see how you can ensure you'll get a helpful response back.
+In short, make sure that your email:
+- Is sent to **both me and the TA** if it is in regards to debugging code
+- Has a **descriptive subject**: for example **"CS167 Section 1 Notebook #4 Help"**
+- Includes a concise description of **your problem**, **the error**, **things you've tried**, **link to your Github repository**

 ## Grading:
 The following table shows the categories of graded items and how much weight they each carry towards your final course grade: